Cactoidal/GodotEthersV3/README.md

 Having a Rust library also gives GodotEthers access to Rust crates containing useful cryptographic primitives.
 For example, the pbkdf2 crate is used to derive the keystore encryption/decryption key from an account password.
 Crates like openssl could also be easily integrated into the library, if needed.

 In addition to games, GodotEthers can be used to decentralize dApp interfaces.
-Instead of connecting to a website and using a web wallet, a contract interface can now be easily built in Godot and distributed to users in open source format.
+Instead of connecting to a website and using a web wallet, a contract interface can now be built in Godot and distributed to users in open source format.
 Blockchain bots can also be made more accessible, with user-friendly interfaces.

 [Check out the Documentation](https://github.com/Cactoidal/GodotEthersV3/blob/main/DOCUMENTATION.md)